-For several days, I have immersed my art table in found objects as part of the creative process to develop an amulet design for the cover of a fantasy novel.
+For several days, I have immersed my art table in found objects as part of the creative process to develop an amulet design for a fantasy novel.

-I use found objects as references for form and colour, and the way light caresses the surface.
-Handling the real object means I can portray it more convincingly in my illustration.
+I use found objects as references for form and colour, observing the way light and shadow caress the surface.
+Handling the real object enhances my ability to portray it more convincingly in illustration.

-For the accompanying knife sketch, I borrowed a leather-handled US Army knife to see how the leather wraps the handle, observe reflected light on different surfaces and to feel the weight of the blade.
+For an accompanying knife sketch, I borrowed a leather-handled US Army knife to see how the leather wraps the handle, observed the light reflecting on its surfaces and hefted its weight.

 A little realism is essential for viewers to suspend disbelief.
 Known realities assist the eye and brain to portray a two-dimensional drawing as a completely plausible three-dimensional object.
 The skill is to retain creativity in the process and to allow the medium to add its own expressive depth to an illustration.